 - Applying the A minor pentatonic musically

-Before we hop into the Am pentatonic, let’s first take a look at its parent scale, the A minor scale, to see how the scale is formed.
+Before we hop into the A minor pentatonic, let’s first take a look at its parent scale, the Am scale, to see how the scale is formed.

 The A minor scale